Postal Optimization Guide: How to Reduce Postage Costs

 An additional factor to consider when designing your document is the weight of the paper stock.
 Variations in the weight of each paper type can add to your postage rates.
 Some good news is that with recent increases made to the maximum weight of automation letters and cards to 3.5 ounces, you have greater flexibility with the choice and amount of paper stock you use.
 Get samples of the paper and envelope and weigh them to see if you’re within postage limits.
-If needed, a lighter weight alternative can help keep costs in line, especially if you go over the weight limit and intend to mail a large volume.
+If needed, a lightweight alternative can help keep costs in line, especially if you go over the weight limit and intend to mail a large volume.

 9. High-Volume Mailing Discounts